-In many states, New York state among them, one such form is the Application for Reservation of Name.
+In many states, one such form is the Application for Reservation of Name.
 Both individual business owners who have not yet taken the step to incorporate and existing domestic and foreign limited liability companies (LLCs) can complete a name reservation form in order to reserve an LLC name for use at a later time.

 Why Would You Need to File an Application for Reservation of Name?

-Filing a name reservation form in New York allows you to select the name for your LLC before you officially register the business with that name.
+Filing a name reservation form in some states allows you to select the name for your LLC before you officially register the business with that name.
 This is advantageous to both fledgling businesses and established companies that are rebranding: